Product can be used as a scrub or potent facial

 Immediately after rinsing off Murad's Vita-C Triple Exfoliating Facial, my skin felt soft, and most importantly, comfortable: I didn’t experience any burning, stinging, or other types of aggravation.
 A few exfoliators I’ve tried in the past—both chemical and physical—have left my skin burning when it was on and visibly irritated when I rinsed it off because the product was too strong for me.
 It was a relief to unearth smoother, more glowing skin without causing other problems.

 I think this treatment worked so well because it has an ideal cocktail of active ingredients.
-Each does its own thing for your skin: enzymes provide gentle exfoliation, physical exfoliants buff away dead skin, Vitamin C assists with improving skin tone and texture, and chemical exfoliants are potent acids that eliminate dead skin cells.
+Each does its own thing for your skin: enzymes provide gentle exfoliation, physical exfoliants buff away dead skin while chemical exfoliants (which are potent acids) eliminate dead skin cells, and vitamin C assists with improving skin tone and texture.
 When you first think about it, that sounds like an overwhelming amount of powerhouse ingredients to put on your skin at one time, but the ingredients work well together because they’ve been carefully formulated into one product; you don’t have to worry about correctly layering your acids or if mixing them with a serum will cause your skin to go haywire.

 After a handful of uses over the course of two weeks, my skin was visibly more radiant and my texture did improve, but I can’t say that I saw dramatic results.
 As much as I wish I could use a product once and wake up looking a million times better the next day, the Vita-C Triple Exfoliating Facial, as with most skincare products, takes time to be effective and requires consistency.
 My skin definitely looks better than it did before, but my dark spots and the textured areas of skin still need more help.
 With continued use, I could see this product being a helpful addition to my skincare routine as I continue to address my hyperpigmentation.